davido/gerrit-oauth-provider/src/main/resources/Documentation/config.md

 This will try to link the old `office365-oauth` external id to the new `azure-oauth` external id automatically.
 Another option is to migrate these manually offline, see [External IDs](https://gerrit-review.googlesource.com/Documentation/config-accounts.html#external-ids) for more information.

+### Keycloak

+When setting up a client in Keycloak for Gerrit, enter a value for the *Client ID* and ensure you choose the `openid-connect` protocol and select the `confidential` access type.
+Once you click save, a *Credentials* tab will appear where you will find the Secret.

+The root URL will the protocol and hostname of your Keycloak instance (for example, https://signon.example.com).

+You can optionally set `use-preferred-username = false` if you would prefer to not have the `preferred_username` token be automatically set as the users username, and instead let users choose their own usernames.